 - Uses liposomal absorption – Due to bioavailability and gastrointestinal protection advantages, this is my highest preference for the many reasons already outlined above.*

-- Contain a higher dosage than traditional oral vitamin C –I favor a higher dosage because with the liposomal absorption, I believe you have a greater chance of absorbing more vitamin C than with the traditional oral means.*
+- Contain a higher dosage than traditional oral vitamin C – I favor a higher dosage because when liposomes are formed in the stomach, I believe you have a greater chance of absorbing more vitamin C than with the traditional oral means.*

 - Include a non-soy emulsifier – An emulsifier is necessary to keep the vitamin C solution contents from separating.
 Many manufacturers use soy lecithin as an emulsifier.
 Soy is a phytohormone – this means that although it is derived from a plant, it can manifest itself with hormonal properties.

 - Contain high-quality pure ingredients – Regardless of the ingredients in the vitamin C formula, I cannot emphasize enough how the ingredients must be of the purest form available and not a mix of synthetic chemicals.

 - Be produced by a high-quality manufacturer – This criterion is always on my checklist.
 My team and I simply refuse to settle for a second-rate manufacturer where production quality issues might cause inconsistencies that could compromise the formula.